- Home ›

 Meanwhile, when women admitted to cheating, they ended the relationship 21.1% of the time, and their partners ended the relationship 10.9% of the time.

-Assuming that most of the survey participants were in heterosexual relationships, these numbers suggest that women are more likely than men to end a relationship when infidelity comes to light.
+These numbers suggest that women are more likely than men to end a relationship when infidelity comes to light.

 It should be noted that most of the survey participants admitted to physical cheating rather than a purely emotional affair.
 Still, it’s possible that this discrepancy occurs no matter the details of the intimate relationship in question.